hassanhabib/StandardKotlin/README.md

 Building a simple app in Kotlin according to The Standard

-here's a video introduction to Golang according to The Standard:
+here's a video introduction to Kotlin according to The Standard:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/De9GVULPAi4/0.jpg)](https://www.youtube.com/watch?v=IjUxOvJK-Ho)